ome/ansible-role-nginx-proxy/README.md

   - `index`: Nginx index locations
   - `root`: Root directory for requests
   - `alias`: Alias this directory to location
+  - `maintenance_flag`: Name of an optional local flag file used to indicate a location is undergoing maintenance, if this file exists `maintenance_uri` will be returned for this location with a `503` error
+  - `maintenance_uri`: URI to a maintenance page that will be returned if the `maintenance_flag` file exists

 - `nginx_proxy_block_locations`: List of locations which should be blocked (404)

 Use `nginx_proxy_direct_locations` with `redirect*` if you need to redirect based on Nginx `location` only, use `nginx_proxy_redirect_map` with `nginx_proxy_redirect_map_locations` if you also want to redirect based on query arguments.